BarryCap/BarryCap.github.io/CONTRIBUTING.md

 ---
 ### Updating version
-&emsp;Every commit changes something to the site, and this can be seen with the version, that has to be updated in every commit (if not, I will have to update it myself, in a commit where I have done something else, or in a ‘`Update version`’ commit).
+&emsp;Every commit changes something to the site, and this can be seen with the version, that has to be updated with every commit (do not do it in changes that will be applied within a pull request, I will update it myself, in a commit where I have done something else, or in a ‘`Update version`’ commit).
 The version indicator can be found in the `code` block in the [About](https://barrycap.com/about) page (`/about.html`).

 ---
 ## Versioning